-Canadian high school team turns in world class performance
+Canadian high school team ranks 9th in the world for mathematics

 The Canadian Mathematical Society (CMS) is responsible for the selection, training and overall support of Math Team Canada to the IMO.

 Canada’s success at the IMO would not be possible without the assistance of our corporate and provincial sponsors.
 The CMS gratefully acknowledges the support of the following organizations:

 The International Mathematical Olympiad, held this year in Cape Town, South Africa from July 3-13, is the oldest and most prestigious international science Olympiad for high school students.
 Each July, students representing over 90% of the world’s population participate in ten days of activities, which include two intensive examination days.
 The individual students with the highest exam points are awarded medals, and their individual results are accumulated into an overall team score.

 The members of Math Team Canada were awarded their medals at the IMO closing ceremony, held on Saturday July 12.
 Gold medals were awarded to Zhuo Qun (Alex) Song and Kevin Sun.
 A silver medal was awarded to Antonio Molina Lovett and bronze medals were awarded to Caleb Ji, Alexander Whatley and Michael Chow.

 “The Canadian Mathematical Society has been supporting the participation of the Canadian team at the IMO for over 30 years and Canada has consistently performed well on the international stage,” said CMS President, Lia Bronsard.
 “The team's 9th place ranking is an outstanding achievement for which the students and the Canadian mathematical community is extremely proud.”